imgix/angular/README.md

 ```

-That's all the setup we need to do!
+That's all the set-up we need to do!
 Now there's a `lazy-img` directive available for us to use on our images!
 So let's do that.
 To use this directive with `ixImg`, make sure you're using `attribute-config` to redirect the src and srcset to `data-src` and `data-srcset`, which will be picked up either by Lozad, or the code we just wrote before.

 ```jsx
 <img